- Alice Hague

 - Environment, Climate change, community activism, faith-based activism, advocacy, mobilisation, environmental politics, environmental ethics, UK, USA, Sweden

-Faithful advocates: Faith communities and environmental activism in Scotland (successfully defended at viva, November 2017).
+Faithful advocates: Faith communities and environmental activism in Scotland.

 - BSc (Hons) Applied and Environmental Biology, University of York, UK